Take a walk through time in Savannah, internationally acclaimed "most beautiful city," at a Deep South, Savannah pace.

 He sings with the "World-Famous Crabettes," one of Savannah's treasured institutions, as one of a few Jimmy crabs among the multi-talented She-crabs.
 This band of colorful characters bring a splash of local color to conventions, conferences, club and group meetings, parties and nursing facilities in the Low Country.

-Savannah THEN AND NOW, Ted's recently published book, co-authored with Polly Cooper, is available in bookstores and online.
+Savannah THEN AND NOW, Ted's published book, co-authored with Polly Cooper, is in its second printing and is available in bookstores and online.

 The first two books of Ted's Savannah Series for young adults -